OpenInternet/saferjourno/content/chapters/chapter-5.en.md

 ❷ **Step two**

 - Share the [backup template](https://docs.google.com/spreadsheets/d/1F8ZYjnKgKa0phb368_LqjeIZMjapAWAnX6hYL5TgXaA/edit#gid=0) with the group.
 Explain that they are going to work individually to complete it with some general examples of data that they need to backup.
 Get them to focus on personal data too, especially content that might be stored on their phones.
-Note that journalists may already be very familiar with backup data, especially if they work for more established newsrooms.
+Note that journalists may already be very familiar with data backups, especially if they work for more established newsrooms.
 - Facilitate a discussion about the spreadsheet and its content.
 Questions you might want to touch upon include:
   - Are there any devices new or old that need backing up?
   - Is there any content that you think about backing up but then don’t get around to doing it?